 Tsubaki places specific emphasis on the basics and is therefore very suitable for all beginners and juniors under 18.
 Advanced students are welcome to join us at any time, and can benefit from experienced instruction, and join us for our keiko session.

 Tsubaki has it’s own grading syllabus for members under 1st kyu which we award certificates for through-out the year.
-From 1st kyu, members attend national gradings, one of which we host each autumn, and we are fortunate to have students at various levels of dan-grade.
+From 1st kyu, members attend national gradings, and we are fortunate to have students at various levels of dan-grade.